iVcente/ExploringSpringBoot/README.md

 ---

 1. First of all, you need to have [PostgreSQL](https://www.postgresql.org/download/) installed on your machine;
 2. Open PostgreSQL and start it.
 Create a local database called "movie" and make sure it's running.
-If you don't know how to do that or are facing some problems, there's this Gist to help you;
+If you don't know how to do that or are facing some problems, here's [how](https://youtu.be/9SGDpanrc8U?t=2175) I did;
 3. After downloading the project, run this command from inside its folder:
 `./mvnw install`.
 This will create a file with `.jar` extension so you can execute the program.
 Remember, if the database is not set up and running correctly, this will fail;
 4. Now, execute: `java -jar target/exploringspring-0.0.1-SNAPSHOT.jar`.
 After this, the server should be running;